 From a psychological point of view, this is the right approach during a game.
 Force your opponent to find the appropriate defense every time, consume time and why not, confuse him!

 In the following example, we see how the ex-World Champion Botvinnik defends this endgame with the white pieces.
-Notice how he doesn’t waste time to make waiting moves and allow his opponent to make progress, but immediately starts creating counterplay on the kingside.
+Notice how he doesn’t waste time making waiting moves and allows his opponent to make progress.
+But, he immediately starts creating counterplay on the kingside.